Trust Stack Glossary

 If teams do not share a language for credibility, they cannot fix where it breaks.

-All Things Trust uses a specific vocabulary to evaluate credibility across digital and AI-mediated experiences.
-These definitions help teams discuss dimensions, signals, attributes, source clarity, contextual fit, consistency, transparency, evidence, and decision confidence with less ambiguity.
+All Things Trust uses a shared vocabulary to evaluate credibility across digital and AI-mediated experiences.
+These definitions help teams discuss credibility with less ambiguity: where it is strong, where it breaks down, and what needs to be clarified, corrected, connected, or strengthened.

 Definitions

-These public definitions are intentionally plain.
-They are designed to help readers understand the Trust Stack without exposing the full signal taxonomy, weighting, or scoring logic.
+These definitions are intentionally plain.
+They are designed to help readers understand the Trust Stack without exposing the full signal taxonomy, weighting, or scoring logic behind the diagnostic.

 Trust Stack

-A structured way to evaluate observable credibility signals, identify patterns, and translate findings into priorities and recommendations.
+A structured way to examine observable credibility signals, identify where they hold or break down, and translate findings into priorities and recommendations.

-Example: A diagnostic may show that source information, evidence links, or support paths exist, but are separated from the moment where a person or AI system needs them to evaluate the experience.
+Plain example: A diagnostic may show that source information, evidence links, disclosures, or support paths exist, but are separated from the moments where people or AI systems need them to evaluate the experience.

 Dimension